 Bike Check and Registration opens at least 1/2 hour prior to the start time and closes 10 minutes before the start time.
 For example: if the Brevet is scheduled to start at 8:00am, the control will open at 7:30am and close at 7:50am.

-Be ready to show your lights affixed to the bicycle and in working order, and your replacement bulbs, batteries, reflective material, pump, repair kit and so forth.
+Be ready to show your lights affixed to the bicycle and in working order, and your spare lights, batteries, reflective material, pump, repair kit and so forth.
 Riders not passing bike check will NOT be allowed ride

 Sign a waiver form.
 Pay for your medal if you wish one.
 Sign and take your control card.
 Take your route sheet.
 Prepare to leave.